Here are the complete Cameroon GCE Board 2020 Exam Results released for free checking and Downloading (Ordinary Level, Advanced Level and Technical)

 As part of the strategies to curb the spread of the deadly virus in Cameroon, there was a disruption in the school calendar for almost two months.
 This meant that the academic had to be readjusted, causing the GCE General Certificate Examination programmed to begin by the 20th of July 2020.

-Hence, the GCE Results 2020 will be delayed as well until at least early October.
-We shall publish the complete results here as soon as it is released by the GCE Board.
+Hence, the publication of the GCE Results in 2020 was delayed until early October.
+We have published the complete and official results below as released by the Cameroon GCE Board.

 Cameroon GCE Results 2020 General Statistics (Ordinary Level and Advanced Level)